Smudge202/smudge202.github.io/_posts/2017-01-07-logging-practices.md

 }
 ```

-Whilst it's up to you how you manage the composition of your application, this is akin to the practice used by ASP.Net Core and is the assumption throughout the rest of this article.
+Whilst it's up to you how you manage the composition of your application, this is based on the practice used by ASP.Net Core and is the assumption throughout the rest of this article.

 ## Abstractions